 The bullet faded, then erupted, a flash of white that blossomed out like a flower.
 The container’s rocket engines, taking it higher, out of the mesosphere, through the thermosphere, and into the exosphere where a drone from the Santa Maria would capture it.

-He stood in the doorway of the cabin.
+He stood in the cabin’s doorway.
 He hadn’t bothered to turn on the lights.
 He didn’t need them to find his luggage, toss it on Viper’s crate, and pull the mess outside.
 He unfolded his leather luggage bag, retrieved a pair of black slacks and a white shirt.
-Fully dressed he laid on his bag and rested his head against Viper’s crate.
+Fully dressed, he laid on his bag and rested his head against Viper’s crate.

 The Viking wanted him dead, or worse, as a strung-out patsy.
 The conviction of a spaced-out addict would be an easy sell.
 He could see the Earth Channel One reports: